Load Chart

 Beige = Original crane capacity | Blue = With Cranemaster

 Cranemaster has controlled dampening and spring functionality, providing a fine tuned spring-damper system.
 This system will efficiently absorb energy created due to the relative motion between crane and load in a lifting operation.
 Since the energy is absorbed by the Cranemaster unit, crane, rigging and load will be protected.
-This makes it possible to conduct the operation in challenging sea states while limiting dynamic load acting on crane and load.
+This improves the load chart and makes it possible to conduct the operation in challenging sea states while limiting dynamic load acting on crane and load.

 Cranemaster shock absorber in action during lift-off from supply vessel.